-At first, the copies were usually made one at a time by people who wanted a copy of a certain book or by scribes who made copies for
+At first, the copies were usually made one at a time by people who wanted a copy of a certain book or by scribes who made copies for churches and monasteries.

-C.

-Then, it became common for a group of slaves to make several copies
+Then, it became common for a group of slaves to make several copies at once by dictation.

-2.

 From the fourth to the twelfth centuries scribes used vellum (thin sheets of calfskin) or parchment (manufactured from sheepskin).